 “While initiation and subsequent advancement of the study is still in its infancy (we expect trials to begin in Q4 2020), the news carries positive ramifications.
 In essence, MindMed will become the only pure play exchange-traded North American psychedelics company to conduct Phase 2 trialing on a psychedelic compound.”

 “That sets MindMed apart as the de facto standard bearer for psychedelic research and development among investable public companies.”

 “Above all, the Phase 2a trial will heighten visibility and provide catalysts for which investors can better quantify upcoming advancements.
 While its competitors are mostly scrambling to purchase extreme early-stage psychedelic assets with vague and unproven therapeutic potential, MindMed will be conducting controlled (randomized, double-blind, placebo-controlled) trials with verifiable targets and endpoints.
 In turn, this will give investors a structured roadmap of benchmarks to evaluate.”

-What could become an enormous IPO in the psychedelic sector is Peter Thiel-backed Compass Pathways (Pending NASDAQ: CMPS).
+What could become an enormous IPO in the psychedelic sector is Peter Thiel-backed Compass Pathways (NASDAQ: CMPS).
 The United Kingdom-based mental healthcare company, in which Thiel owns a 7.54% stake, said it plans to list its American depositary shares on the NASDAQ under the ticker “CMPS.”
 It plans to use proceeds to fund clinical trials for its depression therapy that uses the psychoactive compound psilocybin, born from mushrooms.